Bootcamp2025-Pega/instructions/README.md

 ### 3.3.3.
 Static Code Analysis
 #### **SonarCloud**
-SonarCloud is a cloud-based service designed to continuosly inspect your cose for quality and security issues.
+SonarCloud is a cloud-based service designed to continuosly inspect your code for quality and security issues.
 What it does:
 * Code Quality Analisys: scans code to detect bugs, code smells, and vulnerabilities
 * Integration: easy integration with CI/CD pipelines, and tools like Github, Bitbucket, Azure DevOps
 * Pull Request decoration: It can provide comments on pull requests with summary of its results